 She has worked in an administrative capacity in education for the last 20 years, 9 of which she served within the Ruskin Mill Trust adult education departments.
 Prior to that, Jane was a school administrator for over a decade and she also worked for Dun and Bradstreet, where she was responsible for organising events ranging from small UK seminars through to large conferences in various European locations for upwards of 500 people.
-Jane is also involved in the Academic Administration team, where she oversees the registration and certification of students, using the online centre management platform Mercury.

 Contact Crossfields Institute by phone, email or write to us: